kbroman/pkg_primer/pages/cran.md

 8. Finally, _put on your armor_.
 One of the people that handles CRAN submissions can be unnecessarily offensive and pedantic.
-Try to put his little barbs our of your mind and focus on his actual advice on how to revise your package to make it suitable for CRAN.
+Try to put his little barbs out of your mind and focus on his actual advice on how to revise your package to make it suitable for CRAN.

 ---